-Our Prevent Lead is Anthony Faulkner (DSL and Senior Leader Safeguarding and Pastoral Care).
+Our Prevent Lead is Anthony Faulkner (Senior Leader Head of Pastoral Care and Designated Safeguarding Lead).

 1. Introduction

 What is PREVENT?

 The PREVENT Strategy is a cross-Government policy that forms one of the four strands of CONTEST: the United Kingdom's Strategy for Counter Terrorism.
 It includes the anti-radicalisation of vulnerable adults and children.